robcharlwood/badmovieknights-angularjs/README.md

-# Bad Movie Knights — AngularJS Front end
+# Bad Movie Knights — AngularJS

 This repository contains the entire angular js project for the Bad Movie Knights website.